Cdlrayra/Simple_car_control_mega_2560/README.md

 # Simple_car_control_mega_2560
-* This course project(SDM273) is a three-wheeled vehicle control system implemented based on the Arduino Mega 2560 development board, designed to achieve line following, stopping, and distance measurement functions.
+* This project is a three-wheeled vehicle control system implemented based on the Arduino Mega 2560 development board, designed to achieve line following, stopping, and distance measurement functions.

 * This project combines sensor technology, motor control algorithms, and distance measurement modules to enable the vehicle to autonomously identify paths, achieve precise stopping, and measure the distance to obstacles.
-It is a core practical component of the SDM273 course, covering key technologies such as embedded system development, sensor integration, and automatic control.
+It is a core practical component of the course, covering key technologies such as embedded system development, sensor integration, and automatic control.

 ## Main Features
 ### Line-Following Function: